Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper we have introduced two novel strategies for data collection for policy evaluation in reinforcement learning.
-Our strategies -- robust on-policy sampling (ROS) and robust on-policy acting (ROA) -- consider previously collected data when selecting actions to reduce sampling error in the entire collected dataset.
-We show empirically that ROS and ROA produce lower MSE policy value estimates than on-policy sampling without the need for off-policy corrections such as importance sampling.
+In this paper, we have introduced a novel data collection method for policy evaluation in reinforcement learning environments.
+Our method -- Robust On-Policy Sampling (\ROS{}) -- considers previously collected data when selecting actions to reduce sampling error in the entire collected data set.
+We show both in theory and in practice that data from \ROS{} converges faster to the on-policy data distribution compared to on-policy sampling.
+Empirically, we find that faster convergence to the on-policy data distributions lowers the \MSE{} of policy evaluation.

+\begin{ack} We thank Ishan Durugkar, Brahma Pavse, Subhojyoti Mukherjee, Elliot Fosong, and Filippos Christianos for their feedback which greatly strengthened the paper.
+We also wish to acknowledge the anonymous reviewers for their comments and constructive criticisms.
+Support for this research was provided by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin — Madison with funding from the Wisconsin Alumni Research Foundation.